Shop Subscribe

 Why Books Matter: 3 Steps to Building a Successful Classroom Library

 Books provide the tools needed to create readers.
 Every classroom, regardless of grade level and the content area being taught, should have a diverse selection of high-quality literature available for students.
-As educators we play an important role in exposing students to a large variety of literature.
+As educators, we play an important role in exposing students to a large variety of literature.
 But what does that mean?
 What does it look like in the classroom?
-How do we create a classroom library that will meet student needs?
+How do we build a classroom library that will meet student needs?

 Step 1: Know Your Students